DonPancho-drd/SummerSchool_DigitalDesign/README.md

+# Project breakdown

+In this repository you can find schemes of mosfets made in program LTSpice.
+To see files .asc/.asy/.plt you need to first install LTSpice.

 # 🧮 Half Adder and Full Adder Design

 This README describes the architecture and implementation of **half adders** and **full adders**, key components in digital arithmetic logic used for binary addition.